trentbrew/toybox/README.md

 ## Contributing

 To add a new icon, insert a new object into the `icons` array in `~/data/icons.js`.
-Default size should be 24px, fill should be `currentColor`, and tags are automatically generated from the icon name.
+Fill should be `currentColor`, and tags are automatically generated from the icon name.
 However, you can add custom tags if you want.

 ```js
 {